latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

 ]
 ```

-To output a file or directory to the latch platform:
+A file or directory can be outputted to the Latch platform as below:
 ```python
     local_file = Path("/root/covid_assembly.sam")
     return LatchFile(local_file, "latch:///covid_assembly.sam")
 ```

-Here, LatchFile takes two values: the first being your local filepath and the second being the remote file location on Latch.
+Here, `LatchFile()` takes as input two values: the first being the local filepath and the second being the desired remote file location on Latch.
 Every file on Latch must have the prefix `latch:///`.

 ## 3. Define compute and storage requirements